CHANGE YOUR THOUGHTS, CHANGE YOUR LIFE!

 When having an unpleasant emotion:

-B. If the emotion is intense, identify the thoughts that generated it.
+B. If the emotion is intense and uncomfortable, identify the thoughts that generated it.

 - Write down your thoughts.